 As one adapts to these losses, it will spend huge resources from the national and global community.
 In some cases, adaptation is not even possible.

 Thus, a smarter future involves reducing carbon dioxide emissions.
 We must learn to transition to renewable and cleaner sources of energy.
 Meanwhile, transitioning to new energy in our economy is not just the best solution.
-It is also considered as a cost-effective method to go forward and protect the oceans.
+It is also considered a cost-effective method to go forward and protect the oceans.

 This transition will not be easy, but with current and emerging alternative technologies and improvements in energy efficiency and conservation, it is possible.
 And for the sake of the oceans and ourselves, it is a necessity.